sewe2000/superleague/README.md

 Superleage 2020/2021

-It is a simple game based on some mechanics of Football Manager.
+It is a "work in progress" simple game based on some mechanics of Football Manager.
 The game is in a very early stage of Development and has been tested only on GNU/Linux and MacOS.

 Dependencies needed for building: